Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 In higher dimensions, the same argument shows that a solution of \eqref{eq:twistedStromexact} which is locally conformally K\"ahler, is necessarily Einstein-Weyl.
 This class of manifolds provides an interesting class of candidates for solutions of \eqref{eq:twistedStromexact}. \end{remark}

 We are interested in compact Einstein-Weyl four-manifolds $(M,g)$ which admit a compatible (integrable) complex structure $J$.
-In this situation, Einstein-Weyl metrics are classified \cite[Thm.
+These metrics are classified in \cite[Thm.
 3]{GauIvanov}: either $(M,g,J)$ is a flat torus or a $K3$ surface with a K\"ahler Ricci-flat metric, or $(M,J)$ is a Hopf surface and $g$ is locally isometric up to homothety to $S^3 \times \RR$ (with the standard product metric).
 Note that in the last case the metric is Vaisman \cite{GauIvanov}, that is, locally conformally K\"ahler and with Lee form parallel with respect to the Levi-Civita connection.

-To state our classification result for solutions of the equations \eqref{eq:twistedStromexact}, we recall some background.
+To state our classification result for solutions of the twisted Calabi-Yau equation \eqref{eq:twistedStromexact}, we recall some background.
 A Hopf surface is a compact complex surface whose universal covering is $\mathbb{C}^{2}\backslash \left\{ 0\right\}$.
 The fundamental group $\Gamma$ of a Hopf surface $X$ which admits a Vaisman metric is of the form \cite{Belgun}